MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/make-integration-service.md

 Requirements:

 * C/C++ compiler.
 If you don't have one, checkout [Visual Studio Community](https://aka.ms/vs)
-* [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk) -- pre-installed in Visual Studio 2015 with Update 3 and later.
+* [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-sdk) -- pre-installed in Visual Studio 2015 with Update 3 and later.
-* A computer running one of the host operating systems above with at least one vitual machine. -- this is for testing your application.
+* A computer running one of the host operating systems specified with at least one vitual machine. -- this is for testing your application.

 > **Note:** The API for Hyper-V sockets became publicly available in Windows 10 Anniversary Update.
 Applications that use HVSocket will run on any Windows 10 host and guest but can only be developed with a Windows SDK later than build 14290.